neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 Note that because the mesh in the `[Mesh]` block contains elements that correspond to the cladding, we will technically be tallying in cladding regions, even though there isn't a heat source there.
+Simply delete the cladding blocks in the mesh template if this is a concern.

 !alert warning
 There are several important limitations in the current implementation of mesh tallies in Cardinal - these will be relaxed in the future, but you must be aware of them with the current state of the repository.
 First, if the mesh provided by the `mesh_template` has $N$ elements, those elements must
-*exactly* match the first $N$ elements in the mesh in the `[Mesh]` block.
+*exactly* match the first $N$ elements in the `[Mesh]`.
 The reason for this limitation is that the heat source tally is simply written to the corresponding mesh element in the `[Mesh]` by element index (as opposed to doing a nearest-element search).
 If the mesh in the `[Mesh]` block contains both solid and fluid elements, for instance, and you only want to